 Taxation, Fees, and Distributing the Revenue

-- Cannabis would be subject to a $30/ounce tax at the wholesale level (or $15/ounce for trim).
+Cannabis would be subject to a 5% tax at the wholesale level and a 9% tax at the retail level.
 Medical cannabis would not be taxed.

-- $100,000 per year to the Department of Health and Human Services for data collection and reporting;
+$100,000 per year to the Department of Public Safety for data collection and reporting;

-- 6% to the DHHS for a public education campaign about the health and safety risks of alcohol, tobacco, cannabis, and other substances;
+29% to DHHS for evidence-based, voluntary substance abuse, education, and treatment programs and a public education campaign about the health and safety risks of alcohol, tobacco, cannabis, and other substances;

 Promoting Small Businesses and New Hampshire Control